Table of Contents

 - Lower body weight than desired

-- Sharp teeth (one visit at the dentist will fix this)
+- Sharp teeth (one visit to the dentist will fix this)

 - Small spots of rain rot in the coat